niklasramo/popo.js/README.md

 Popo JS is a stand-alone cross-browser JavaScript library that makes it easy to position elements relative to other elements in various ways.
 Popo JS is heavily influenced by **[jQuery UI Position plugin](http://jqueryui.com/position/)**.

 The aim of Popo JS is to simplify the process of positioning DOM elements with JavaScript.
 The library is designed to work in all modern browsers (Chrome, Opera, Firefox, Safari, IE7+).
-However, it's a given there are still some currently unknown bugs between the lines so further testing is still needed to eradicate them.

 **NOTE: Keep in mind that there will be API changes before v1.0 release.**